LucasDelfino92/morrowindsharp/setup.md

 - Learn how file structure works.
 Incorrect file structure means mods will not work as intended.
 - Register BSA files when appropriate.
 BSA files contain data files for the mod you are installing, or for other mods to use as a resource.
 Failing to register your BSA files can cause [**yellow exclamation triangles**](https://external-preview.redd.it/dl-I4l_Pzm5autet-87p1hnU1btUavtiu1mtwGzWBko.png?width=960&crop=smart&auto=webp&s=3d180a6476cad80c332c12be08252511a0044c5c).
 This can also happen when a mod you are installing is missing assets.

-> To register a BSA file, launch Wrye Mash from Mod Organizer 2.
+> ℹ️ To register a BSA file, launch Wrye Mash from Mod Organizer 2.
 In the **Mods** tab, click the **BSA Archives** tab to the right, and check the BSA you want to register.

 # MOVING ON TO THE NEXT SECTION